 How do History and Philosophy play into your law studies?

 Personally, I think ethics and philosophy can help with a lot of things.
-For example, at ING at the moment, one part of compliance is called Conducts and Ethics, and they are teaching the organization how to deal with dilemmas.
+For example, where I work, at the moment, one part of compliance is called Conducts and Ethics, and they are teaching the organization how to deal with dilemmas.
 We had that training a week ago.
 And it is so interesting because you get to discuss such interesting ideas as well.
 Like the train is running and it can go either of two ways, there is a worker in one and the other side has five or six workers – which side do you go?
 [The Trolley Problem]

 So we’re discussing those models which lead to a dialogue.
 We do it within the context of our own field – figuring out what are the excuses or problems.
 Saying, for example, the “the other banks do it also” – that is an excuse.
 In the class, we also had long discussions on the ethics of our past like in the DDR – at that time, it was okay to shoot a Jew, or a person going over the wall, but then how would you prosecute those people right now?
 Because back then it was law and it was permitted to do so.

 Then we also talk about moral ethics – is it right to do such and such thing?
 Don’t I have an obligation towards society or the environment?
-Those are the things that even ING had initiatives about.
+Those are the things that even we had initiatives about.